sirgallo/mari/docs/Transactions.md

 However, this is all hidden from the end user, as the actual transaction is handled in the background, for a level of inversion of control.
 The thought process is that transactions should be simple to create.
 On read-write transactions, a mix of reads and writes can be performed and the updated data is only serialized once all operations in the transaction have been completed.
 Transaction operations are as follows:

   1. tx.Get - get a key-value from the instance if it exists.
 Nil is returned if non-existant
   2. tx.Put - put a key-value pair into the instance
   3. tx.Delete - delete a key-value pair from the instance, if it exists
   4. tx.Iterate - generate an ordered iteration over a span of elements, from a start key up to a specified number of elements
   5. tx.Range - perform a range operation to find all elements between a start key and an end key

 If a `Put` or `Delete` is attempted in a read only transaction, an error will be thrown indicating that the user should be using a read-write transaction

 As mentioned above, there are two variants of transactions, on the `mari` instance itself:

   1. ReadTx - perform a read only transaction, which takes in a transaction function containing one or multiple transaction operations
-  2. UpateTx - perform a read-write transaction, which again takes in a transaction function
+  2. UpdateTx - perform a read-write transaction, which again takes in a transaction function

 ## Transforms